 We share the roads in Illinois with a significant number of semi tractor-trailers.
 However, if a semi driver causes an accident by driving tired or speeding, we don’t share in the consequences.
 While truck drivers typically walk away from crashes, the people in the other vehicle are often killed or suffer devastating injuries.

-At Healy Scanlon Law Firm in Chicago, our attorneys are known for holding truck drivers and their employers accountable when their negligence injures innocent people.
+At Healy Scanlon Veugeler Gannon in Chicago, our attorneys are known for holding truck drivers and their employers accountable when their negligence injures innocent people.
 We have obtained many multimillion-dollar recoveries for truck accident victims.

-Attorneys at Healy Scanlon have frequently been called on to educate other personal injury attorneys about truck accident litigation.
-Martin Healy, Jr. and Dennis Lynch were both members of the Board of Directors of AAJ’s Interstate Trucking Group.
+Attorneys at Healy Scanlon Veugeler Gannon have frequently been called on to educate other personal injury attorneys about truck accident litigation.
+Martin Healy, Jr. was a member of the Board of Directors of AAJ’s Interstate Trucking Group.
 In addition to frequently speaking to groups about interstate trucking accidents, Martin Healy founded and chaired the AAJ Truck Underride Litigation Group.
 With John Scanlon he authored the AAJ Trial article “Silent Killer on the Highways” concerning truck underride.

-In addition to being called on by other plaintiff’s lawyers to discuss truck accidents, John Scanlon, Jack Cannon and Patrick Anderson have also been invited by defense and insurance groups to discuss truck collisions from the victim’s perspective.
+In addition to being called on by other plaintiff’s lawyers to discuss truck accidents, John Scanlon, has also been invited by defense and insurance groups to discuss truck collisions from the victim’s perspective.

 Our Truck Accident Attorneys in Chicago have handled cases against some of the largest and well-known trucking companies in the world including Dart Transit, Dean Foods, US Express, JMS Trucking, IDOT, Mercer Transportation, Pepsi/Global Transport, Strick Trucking, Eagle Express, Stoughton, Van Leer Trucking and CH Robinson World Wide, the world’s largest freight broker.

 Here are a few examples: